n33kos/NEWT/README.md

 # WebglToolkit
-A toolkit to assist WebGL developmentA toolkit to
+A toolkit to assist WebGL development.